SebiAi/custom-nothing-glyph-tools/docs/news/2024-03-10_custom-nothing-glyph-tools rewrite.md

   * [ ] Probably more...
   * [ ] Test, test, test
 * **The converter script to convert Label files from the old syntax to the new syntax**
-  * [ ] Basic functionality
+  * [ ] Basic functionality - Migrate old Label files to the new Label syntax
-  * [ ] Implement the conversion of glypha files with the old watermark implementation to the reworked one
+  * [ ] ~~Implement the conversion of glypha files with the old watermark implementation to the reworked one~~
   * [ ] TESTINGGGGG
 * **Documentation**
   * [x] New Label syntax with a reworked explanation of the glyphId